Thomas-Mildner/helm-odoo/README.md

 ## Configuration

-The following table lists the configurable parameters of the plausible-analytics chart and the default values.
+The following table lists the configurable parameters of the helm-odoo chart and the default values.

 See the [values.yaml](values.yaml) file for more information.